Fee Exemptions are tuition/fee waivers based on University Policy or State Law.

 Veteran Affairs Fee Exemption (Title 29) provides an exemption for children, spouses, and surviving spouses of veterans killed in action, died in active service or who were rated 90% service connected disabled.
 Must submit fee exemption certificate from the State of Louisiana.
-Students must also maintain full time enrollment and a 2.0 semester GPA.
+Students must also have full-time enrollment status (12 or more hours completed); and a 2.0 semester GPA.

 National Guard Exemption provides a tuition exemption to eligible National Guard members.
 A minimum 2.0 GPA is required each semester.